abdullahzameek/Sent.Ai.rt/README.md

 A real-time camera feed that detects human emotion and adapts the style of the feed in relation to the emotion to create a picture that is in a style representative of the person’s mood.

 Extra Feature 1 : Play back music that relates to the emotion?
-(This is almost done woot)

-Extra Feature 2 : Save and Tweet out the picture using a Twitter Bot.
+(DONE DONE DONE) Extra Feature 2 : Save and Tweet out the picture using a Twitter Bot.
+(WIP RIP)

 In technical lingo, it’s capturing real-time video to perform sentiment analysis followed by neural style transfer based on the output from the analysis.

-As part of Communications Lab, NYU Shanghai Spring 2019

 # Introduction and Project Rationale: